zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ```

 - Make sure that both accounts are funded on both chains so that they can send transactions.
-- Make sure that you have `.env` inside your `.gitignore` file so that you do not upload this file to git.
+- Make sure that `.env` file is included in your `.gitignore` file so that you do not upload this file to git.

 **ALERT**